Get the latest from TODAY

 This survey uncovered some interesting facts.
 The first was that there is an age when a man is ready to marry-the Age of Commitment.
 The age varies from man to man, but there are patterns that are easily identified:

-- Most men who graduate from high school start thinking of marriage as a real possibility when they are twenty-three or twenty-four.
+- Most men who graduate from high school start thinking of marriage as a real possibility when they are 23 or 24.

-- Most men who graduate from college don't start considering marriage as a real possibility until age twenty-six.
+- Most men who graduate from college don’t start considering marriage as a real possibility until age 26.

 - When men go to graduate school, it takes them longer to get into the working world, and they’re not ready to get married until a few years after that.

-- Ninety percent of men who have graduated from college are ready for the next step between ages twenty-six and thirty-three; this is when they are most likely to consider marriage.
+- Ninety percent of men who have graduated from college are ready for the next step between ages 26 and 33; this is when they are most likely to consider marriage.
 But this window of opportunity stays open only for four to five years, and then the chances a man will marry start to decline.

-- A majority of college graduates between twenty-eight and thirty-three are in their high-commitment years and likely to propose.
+- A majority of college graduates between 28 and 33 are in their high-commitment years and likely to propose.

 - This period for well-educated men lasts just a bit over five years.
-The chances men will commit are sightly less when they are thirty-one or thirty-two than when they were between twenty-eight and thirty, but they're still in a high-commitment phase.
+The chances men will commit are sightly less when they are thirty-one or thirty-two than when they were between 28 and 30, but they’re still in a high-commitment phase.

-- Once men reach thirty-three or thirty-four, the chances they'll commit start to diminish, but only slightly.
-Until men reach thirty-seven, they remain very good prospects.
+- Once men reach 33 or 34, the chances they’ll commit start to diminish, but only slightly.
+Until men reach 37, they remain very good prospects.

-- After age thirty-eight, the chances they will ever marry drop dramatically.
+- After age 38, the chances they will ever marry drop dramatically.

-- The chances that a man will marry for the first time diminish even more once he reaches forty-two or forty-three.
+- The chances that a man will marry for the first time diminish even more once he reaches 42 or 43.
 At this point, many men become confirmed bachelors.

-- Once men reach age forty-seven to fifty without marrying, the chances they will marry do not disappear, but they drop dramatically.
+- Once men reach age 47 to 50 without marrying, the chances they will marry do not disappear, but they drop dramatically.

 Still, there is no one-to-one correlation.
-For example, when a man goes to law school, which takes three additional years, he usually starts considering marriage around age twenty-seven or twenty-eight.
-That's also the age when most doctors, who spend four years in medical school and at least one year as an intern, start seriously thinking about marriage.
+For example, when a man goes to law school, which takes three additional years, he usually starts considering marriage around age 27 or 28.
+That’s also the age when most doctors, who spend four years in medical school and at least one year as an intern, start seriously thinking about marriage.

 The single men we interviewed explained that when they get out of school and get a job and start making money, new possibilities open to them.
 For the first time, a majority of them have some independence.
 All of a sudden, they have a nice car and an apartment and an income.
 They’re reluctant to even consider marriage for a few years, because they want to sow their wild oats.